Spinning up a VM now days have become a breeze. You sign with a cloud

 So, at the end of the day, let’s just install all those tools in one shot:

-1apt install -y zile tree htop git jq tmux lftp sshfs`
+1sudo apt install -y zile tree htop git jq curl httpie tmux lftp sshfs`

 Provide our user with a nice terminal environment